dankctb/GPUNetBench/SM2SM/SM2SM+L2/README.md

 The key objective of this experiment is:

-- **Contention Analysis:**
+- **Interference Analysis:**
-  Determine whether contention exists between L2 and SM‑to‑SM traffic under various ILP settings and when both traffic types are active simultaneously.
-We suppose that both traffics need to cross the SM-to-SM network to reach their destination, and interference between the two traffics can happen depending on SM-to-SM network topology.
+  Determine whether interference exists between L2 and SM‑to‑SM traffic under various ILP settings and when both traffic types are active simultaneously.
+In order to correctly check if there is interference, we are syncronizing the launch of the two traffics.
+Also, we try to make the two traffics to run for around the same amount of time.
+We suppose that both traffics need to cross the SM-to-SM network to reach their destination, and interference between the two traffics can happen depending on the SM-to-SM network topology.